kegsay/flow-jsdoc/README.md

 # What this does
-Currently, this tool will only work on functions.
+Currently, this tool will only work on functions and ES6 classes.
 It will handle functions represented in the following ways:
  * `function foo(bar) {}`
  * `var foo = function(bar) {}`
  * `var obj = { foo: function(bar) {}`